linode/docs/docs/products/platform/accounts/guides/2fa/index.md

     ![Click your username and select Login & Authentication](profile-link.png)

-1. Within the **Login Method** section, select **Linode** as the login provider.
-If you configure a third-party provider (such as Google or GitHub), you instead can manage 2FA directly through that provider and not through Linode.
+1. Within the **Login Method** section, select **Cloud Manager** as the login provider.
+If you configure a third-party provider (such as Google or GitHub), you instead can manage 2FA directly through that provider and not through Cloud Manager.

     ![Screenshot of the Login Method section](login-provider.png)